scottcarver/xx-styled/README.md

 Though it is easy to create styles inline, you can also build up a library of styles and reuse them.

 3) **Alternative to Global Styles -**

+## Routes
+In addition to the 'single' view created by the 'styled' posttype, additional helper urls are added.

+### CSS
+- Individual Styles - WPBASE/style/taffy.css (slug is used)
+- All Styles - WPBASE/style/compiled.css (slug is used)
+- Entry Styles - WPBASE/style/entry-[ID].json (ID is used, all posttypes allowed)

+### JSON
+- Individual JSON - WPBASE/style/taffy.json (returns object)
+- Compiled JSON - WPBASE/style/compiled.json (returns arrray of objects).
+This is used in creating variations.

 ## Installation